Vatsal-Verma/Jenkins-Contributions/README.md

 # Jenkins-Contributions
-This repository shows my contributions towards jenkins
+This repository shows my contributions to jenkins